ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     cd /  # go to root of tree's root system cd home  # go to where everyone's homes are pwd
-    cd class42  # use your actual home, not class42
+    cd username  # use your actual home, not 'username' pwd
-    pwd
     cd /
     pwd